 New Research Provides Data on How Dinosaurs Recovered from Injuries

 It has long been accepted that dinosaurs led tough lives.
 A new study by University of Manchester scientists in collaboration with international colleagues, has revealed just how tough the Dinosauria were.
 An analysis of a toe bone from a 150-million-year-old meat-eating dinosaur is helping scientists to identify chemical markers of elements that show where bone healing took place.
-Identifying such chemical markers could help with the development of strategies to assist in the healing and recovery rates when it comes to injuries in other species, including our own.
+Research into how dinosaurs bone healed and the identification of chemical markers could help with the development of strategies to assist in the healing and recovery rates when it comes to injuries in other species, including our own.

 Evidence of Pathology in a Member of the Saurolophinae